 Thank you for taking the time to find out a bit more about me.
-I have been in private practice as a Counsellor since 2013 and prior to that I counselled young people for a charity in Aylesbury.
+I have been in private practice as a Counsellor since 2013 and prior to that, I counselled young people for a charity in Aylesbury.

 I am a Person-Centred therapist, this is the foundation and guide for all my work, although I have also trained in using Creative Arts in Counselling and Cognitive Behavioural Therapy (CBT).
 As well as my counselling qualifications, I have a BA (Hons) in Human and Education studies, am qualified as a part-time youth worker and trained in Neuro-linguistic Programming (Core Skills Practitioner).
+I am currently studying for an MSc in Existential Psychotherapy Studies.

 I am a registered member (MBACP) of the BACP (British Association for Counselling & Psychotherapy).
 I was audited in 2018 and happily met all the requirements for practicing counsellors to be on the BACP Register.
 This includes regular supervision and professional development (training courses, workshops etc).

+In 2017, I trained as a Baby Bonding Practitioner to extend my work with parents during pregnancy and postnatally, complimenting other training around child attachment and development.
 Recent training (2020/2021) includes Introduction to Internal Family Systems (Internal Family Systems UK), Women & Girls on the autism spectrum (National Autism Society) and Working with Adult Survivors of child abuse in a Trauma Informed way (National Association for People abused in Childhood)

 What else?
 Some of my identities are, or have been: